 After being admitted to the bar in 1879 Allen established his law practice in Boston.
 In 1887 he won election to the Massachusetts State House of Representatives (representing Middlesex County) and served in the session of 1888-89.
-During his term Allen chaired the house Committee on Railroads and also held a seats on the joint committee on expenditures and the committee on finance.
+During his term, Allen chaired the House Committee on Railroads and also held seats on the joint committee on expenditures and the committee on finance.

 Montressor Allen during his later years.

 Following his service in the legislature, Allen returned to his native town of Woburn, Massachusetts, later serving stints as city solicitor and registrar of voters.
 In 1895 he was elected as the Mayor of Woburn, serving one term in that office.
 In addition to being a public official, Allen was also a member of the Mt.
 Horeb Masonic Lodge in Woburn and is listed by his obituary as having owned a substantial amount of real-estate throughout the Woburn vicinity.

 Sources mentioning Montressor T. Allen make light of him as one of Woburn's favorite sons, with the Boston Daily Globe noting that he "has for years been sought in a social way, in particular for his peculiar aptness in address.
 He was a wit and storyteller with hardly a peer; was eloquent and impressive in all that he undertook."